iainashmore/omniverse-devapp-extension/README.md

+# OMNIVERSE Starter Template

-## How this app built from the official template
+## How this app was built from the official template

 ```sh
 git clone https://github.com/NVIDIA-Omniverse/kit-app-template.git